Material which is magnetic

 A magnet can be made to stick to objects which contain magnetic material such as iron, even if they are not magnets.
 But a magnet cannot be made to stick to materials which are plastic, or cotton, or any other material, such as silicate rock, which is not magnetic.

 Just because a material contains iron or some other magnetic material, however, it may not be a magnet.
 It takes special conditions to turn magnetic material into magnets.
 That is because a magnet is an object from which the force of magnetism originates.

 includes issues of NESTA's quarterly journal, The Earth Scientist

 , full of classroom activities on different topics in Earth and space science, ranging from seismology

 Unlike the Earth, which has a protective shield around it called the magnetosphere, the surface of the moon is not protected from the solar wind.
 This picture shows the magnetosphere surrounding the Earth,...more

 An important new result from the Mars Global Surveyor (MGS) mission is the definite confirmation of the presence of a magnetosphere around Mars.
-Previous missions did not make very good measurements of...more
+Previous missions did not make really good measurements...more

 A magnetometer is an instrument for measuring magnetic fields.
 Many spacecraft carry magnetometers to measure the magnetic fields around planets.
 When a spacecraft makes those measurements, what do the...more

 Electricity and magnetism are two very important topics in the science of physics.
-We use electricity to power computers and to turn on a light.
+We use electricity to power computers and to make motors go.
 Magnetism makes a compass point North and keeps notes stuck...more